Please help us share God's truths and hope in Christ.

 Justification

 Justification is a judicial term.
-It is what takes place the moment when Christ saves a repentant sinner.
-Through the washing of sins by the blood of Christ (Revelation 1:5) we are forgiven, we are made clean, and we are justified (Romans 5:9).
-When one repents and trusts in Christ’s finished work on the cross, Christ saves sinners and imputes His righteousness to them along with the blessing of His indwelling Spirit.
+It is what takes place the moment Christ saves a repentant sinner.
+Through the washing of sins by the blood of Christ (Revelation 1:5), our sins are forgiven, and we are made clean.
+When sinners repent and trust in Christ’s finished work on the cross, Christ saves them, regenerates their souls, imputes His righteousness to them, seals them with the Holy Spirit, and declares them justified.

-• Justification is a one-time event and it is a declaration of receiving forgiveness of sins and Christ’s righteousness.
-“There is therefore now no condemnation to them which are in Christ Jesus…” (Romans 8:1).
+• Justification is a one-time event, a declaration of receiving forgiveness of sins and Christ’s righteousness.
+(Romans 8:1).

 • Justification is a declaration by the Judge of one’s standing in Christ (1 Corinthians 1:30).
-God declares us justified because our sins have been washed away and we stand before Him with the righteousness of Christ.
+God declares us justified because our sins have been washed away (Rev 1:5), and we stand before Him with the righteousness of Christ (2 Cor 5:21).

 • Justification is a permanent declaration because we are sealed by the Holy Spirit (Ephesians 1:13, 4:30)

-In our justification we are made “just as if I’d never sinned,” and, additionally, because of the imputed righteousness of Christ (2 Corinthians 5:21), we are made “just as if I’d always lived a sinless life.”
-Notice, this is a justification based on the Lord’s sinless life…not on anything we have done.
+Our justification makes us “just as if I’d never sinned.”
+Additionally, because of the imputed righteousness of Christ (2 Corinthians 5:21), we are made “just as if I’d always lived a sinless life.”
+This justification is based on the Lord’s sinless life…not on anything we have done.

 Sanctified and Sanctification

 At the moment of justification, a person is sanctified (made holy/set apart) because of the imputed righteousness of Christ.
-However, because mankind is still living in the flesh in a fallen world, believers continue to sin.
-At the moment of our justification, an ongoing process of progressive sanctification begins — and it lasts until we go to be with the Lord.
-This is the part of salvation that is spoken of in Philippians where it says we are to work out our salvation:
+However, because mankind still lives in the flesh in a fallen world, believers continue to sin.
+At the moment of our justification, an ongoing process of progressive sanctification begins, and it lasts until we go to be with the Lord in Heaven.
+This is what Paul was writing of when he wrote to the Church at Philippi:

-Understanding that the failure to distinguish between justification and sanctification is the basis of the confusion on eternal security, let’s now focus on the Bible’s teachings that inform us we cannot lose our salvation.
+Understand that the failure to distinguish between justification and sanctification is the basis of the confusion about eternal security.
+Let’s now focus on the Bible’s teachings that inform us we cannot lose our salvation.

 We Can’t Un-earn Something That We Did Not Earn

-The greatest support for eternal security is the basis on which justification is given.
-We did not do anything to earn our justification, therefore we can’t do anything to un-earn it.
-God is the One who justifies us.
-To think that justification can be lost, taken away, or even be unfinished, is to undo the work that God has done.
+The greatest support for eternal security is the basis for justification.
+We did not do anything to earn our justification.
+Therefore, we can’t do anything to un-earn it.
+God is the One who justifies.
+To think that justification can be lost, taken away, or even be unfinished is to undo the work that God has done.

 Justification is a sovereign work of our Triune God.
-All three persons of the Godhead are involved in preserving the justification of sinners who God has regenerated.
+All three persons of the Godhead preserve the justification of sinners regenerated by God.

 God the Father